UBC-CS/cpsc330-2024W1/docs/setup.md

     conda env list
     ```
     You should see a list of environments as the output.
 If Miniconda is not installed, you can download Miniconda (a small, bootstrap version of Anaconda) from [here](https://docs.conda.io/en/latest/miniconda.html).
-2. If you have cloned the repository, navigate to it.
-Alternatively download [cpsc330env.yml](https://github.com/UBC-CS/cpsc330-2023W1/blob/master/cpsc330env.yml) and put it in your working directory
+2. If you have cloned the repository, navigate to it in the terminal and view the contents of the repository using the command below.
+You will see `cpsc330env.yml` at the root of the repository.

+    ```
+    ls
+    ```
-3. Create an environment by
+3. Create an environment by running the command below in
     ```
     conda env create -f cpsc330env.yml
     ```